statgen/colocus-ui-vue3/README.md

 The file src/ide-helper.css functions to prevent spurious warnings from the WebStorm IDE about these var expressions.
 The file is not imported or otherwise used anywhere in the project.
 Each custom color added to the custom theme in vuetify.js should have a corresponding entry here.
 The value shouldn't matter, as, again, the file is not used by the app.
 Without this file, the IDE presents a distracting warning wherever a  var expression with a --v-theme-<custom-color> is used.

+The following URL provides a tool working with color definitions.
+For example, you can give it a hex color, then select different shades and tints based on it. // https://www.w3schools.com/colors/colors_picker.asp?color=18c11c

 ## Component import
 It is unnecessary to explicitly import components in this app.
 Importing is handled by a plug-in called unplugin-vue-components.
 This plugin automatically imports .vue files created in the src/components directory, and registers them as global components.
 Then, when the template is rendered, the appropriate import statement is injected.